 - Your injury limited your normal activities for an extended period

 - Your injury had you face psychological trauma

 Still, you should not dismiss the potential value of your case on your own.
 A lawyer with experience handling dog bite injury cases can tell you how much you could seek.
 You could be surprised to discover what you could pursue.

 For a free legal consultation, call (614) 538-1116

 Determining Liability for Dog Bite Injuries

-According to Ohio law, dog owners are responsible whenever their dog bites someone, even if it is the very first time they have done so.
-This strict, victim-friendly statute means that we do not need to prove negligence on the part of the owner to pursue compensation for your injuries.
-Instead, we only must demonstrate that:
+According to Ohio Revised Code Section 955.28, dog owners are responsible whenever their dog bites someone, even if it is the first time they have done so.
+This victim-friendly statute means we do not need to prove the owner’s negligence to pursue compensation for your injuries.

 - The dog’s owner or handler was responsible for controlling the dog